qmlbook/qt6book/docs/ch07-modelview/advanced.md

 ## Models with Actions

-Since 5.11, the `ListElement` type supports the binding of Javascript functions to properties.
+The `ListElement` type supports the binding of Javascript functions to properties.
 This means that you can put functions into a model.
 This is very useful when building menus with actions and similar constructs.

 The example below demonstrates this by having a model of cities that greet you in different ways.
 The `actionModel` is a model of four cities, but the `hello` property is bound to functions.
 Each function takes an argument `value`, but you can have any number arguments.